Troy Grosenick

-Troy Grosenick (/ˈgroʊsnɪk/ GROHSS-nik; born August 27, 1989) is an American ice hockey professional goaltender who is currently an unrestricted free agent who was most recently under contract with the Minnesota Wild of the National Hockey League.
+Troy Grosenick (/ˈgroʊsnɪk/ GROHSS-nik; born August 27, 1989) is an American professional ice hockey goaltender who is currently an unrestricted free agent.
+He was most recently under contract with the Minnesota Wild of the National Hockey League (NHL).

 Playing career

 Grosenick was born and raised in the Milwaukee/Waukesha suburb of Brookfield, Wisconsin, where he attended Brookfield East High School and graduated in 2007.
 He then went on to play with Team Illinois' Midget Major team for a year, and eventually ended up playing for the Cedar Rapids RoughRiders for two years before heading off to play for Union College in New York.

 Grosenick played for the Union Dutchmen in the NCAA Men's Division I ECAC Hockey conference.
 In his sophomore year (2011–2012), Grosenick's outstanding play was recognized when he won the Ken Dryden Award as the ECAC Goaltender of the Year, and was selected to the 2011–12 ECAC First Team All-League.
 He was also named a First-Team AHCA All-American and was a Hobey Baker Award Finalist.

 On April 8, 2013, following his third year at Union, Grosenick signed a one-year entry-level contract with the San Jose Sharks.

 On November 12, 2014, Grosenick was called up after goalie Alex Stalock was placed on injured reserve.
 He made his NHL debut on November 16, 2014 against the Carolina Hurricanes where he went on to record a 45-save 2–0 shutout, becoming the 22nd goalie to record a shutout in their debut, and at the same time setting a record for most saves in a shutout debut in the modern era.

 Grosenick was recalled once more on January 3, 2016 when Alex Stalock was sent down to the Sharks' AHL affiliate, the San Jose Barracuda, on a conditioning assignment.

 He was re-signed by San Jose on June 5, 2017.

 On February 25, 2018, Grosenick along with Brandon Bollig were traded to the Nashville Predators in exchange for a sixth round draft pick in 2018.

 Grosenick started the 2018–19 season with the Milwaukee Admirals before being recalled by the Predators on October 22.
 He was reassigned to Milwaukee on October 31.
 On March 1, 2019, after posting a 14–12–3 record, Grosenick signed a one-year, two-way contract with the Predators.